• Skip to main content

 Cut beetroot into chunks and allow to cool completely before assembling the salad.
 Place them in the fridge to speed up the process.

-Assembling your Beetroot Salad
+Assembling Beetroot Salad

 Place all of the garden leaves in the bottom of a salad bowl.
+Layer beetroot chunks, walnuts and pieces of cheese on top of leaves.

 Whisk all dressing ingredients together until the dressing emulsifies, and then drizzle over salad.